alexa/alexa-skills-kit-sdk-for-nodejs/docs/en/Host-Skill-As-Webservice.rst

 The `ExpressAdapter <https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/blob/2.0.x/ask-sdk-express-adapter/lib/adapter/ExpressAdapter.ts#L24/>`__
-class registers the skill instance from the ``SkillBuilder`` object, and provides a ``getRequestHandlers`` method that return arrys of request handlers which can be registed to your express application.
+class registers the skill instance from the ``SkillBuilder`` object, and provides a ``getRequestHandlers`` method that return an array of request handlers which can be registed to your Express application.

 You can enable or disable request or timestamp verification for testing purposes by setting the boolean parameters